 - to encourage health testing, study and research, in order to achieve improved breeding, applying scientifically sound genetic methods and ethical practices;

 - to welcome all newcomers to the breed; fully and energetically offer support and assistance to all members sharing their lives with Great Danes; and provide advice, guidance and practical help to anyone facing challenges and seeking assistance to overcome problems with their Great Danes and any Great Dane in need (including Rescue);

-The committee shall have the power to accept or reject an application.
-The Committee members will decide on by a Yes/No vote by secret ballot with the result being publicly counted.
-A period of one year shall elapse before an applicant, so rejected, shall be eligible again for election.
+The committee shall have the power to accept or reject an application and a period of one year shall elapse before an applicant, so rejected, shall be eligible again for election.
 Upon the election of a candidate, the Hon secretary shall notify him/her and furnish him/her with a copy of the rules.